iratansh/iratansh/README.md

 🔗 LinkedIn
 [My Personal Website](https://iratansh.github.io/personal-website/#home)

 👋 I'm Ishaan Ratanshi, a Computer Science student at the University of Alberta.
 Passionate about AI & ML, Web Development, and Data Science.
 Proficient in HTML, CSS, JavaScript, Python, and frameworks like React.js and Flask.
-I am experienced in developing machine learning models for various applications, including stock market prediction and reinforcement learning.
-Currently exploring full-stack development and app development.
-Connect with me to collaborate on exciting projects and feel free to check out my repositories!
+I am experienced in developing machine learning models for various applications and am currently exploring full-stack development and app development.
+Connect with me to on LinkedIn collaborate on exciting projects and feel free to check out my repositories!